Alexander (Sasha) Sax

 project page / arXiv / github

-A fully computational approach for modeling the structure across 26 fundamental vision tasks.
-Exploiting this structure with a transfer learning curriculum reduces overall supervision by ~2/3.
+A fully computational approach for modeling relationships across 26 fundamental vision tasks.
+Exploiting this structure with a pretraining/finetuning learning curriculum reduces overall supervision required by ~2/3.

 Gibson Env: Real-World Perception for Embodied Agents